HANGNGO810/HANGNGO810/README.md

 - 👋 Hi, I’m HangNgo
 - 👀 I’m interested in finding hidden insights in data and creating visuals that tell compelling stories
-- 🌱 I’m currently learning IT Data Analytics, diving deeper into tools and techniques to transform data into valuable insights
+- 🌱 I’m currently learning IT Data Analytics
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on:
           Projects involving data analysis, visualization, or dashboard creation.
           Anything related to BI, where we can turn data into actionable decisions and insights.
 - 📫 How to reach me: connect me via LinkedIn: (https://www.linkedin.com/in/hang-n-a10458329/)